Samuel-Maddock/StrawPoll-Java-API/README.md

 ### Using Setters to Create a Poll

 Most StrawPoll fields have setters which you can use instead of the constructor.
-All of these methods support method chaining which allow us to create a poll like this:
+These methods support method chaining which allow us to create a poll like this:

 ```java
 StrawPoll strawPoll = new StrawPoll();